bhaveshiima/DSpace-SAFBuilder/README.md

 ## Step-by-Step Usage

-### Step 1 — Create a working folder
+### Step 1 - Create a folder

-Create a folder for your batch import inside the project directory and place your CSV file and all referenced files inside it:
+Create a folder inside the `DSpace-SAFBuilder` folder, then copy your CSV file and all referenced files into it:

 ```bash
 # Navigate to the project folder